 AMF is regulated by the Central Bank of Ireland (the "CBI").

-CENTRAL BANK OF IRELAND PO Box 559, New Wapping Street, North Wall Quay, Dublin 1, Ireland
+CENTRAL BANK OF IRELAND

+PO Box 559, New Wapping Street, North Wall Quay, Dublin 1, D01 F7X3, Ireland +353 (0)1 224 6000

-AXA Group is engaged in regulated business activities on a global basis through numerous operating subsidiaries and the Group's principal business activities of insurance and asset management are subject to comprehensive regulation and supervision in each of the various jurisdictions where the Group operates.
+AXA Group is engaged in regulated business activities on a global basis through numerous operating subsidiaries and AXA Group's principal business activities of insurance and asset management are subject to comprehensive regulation and supervision in each of the various jurisdictions where AXA Group operates.
 Given that the AXA Group is headquartered in Paris, France, this supervision is based to a significant extent on European Union directives and on the French regulatory system.
 The AXA Group's principal supervisor is the French Autorité de Contrôle Prudentiel et de Résolution (the "ACPR").

-AUTORITE DE CONTROLE PRUDENTIEL ET DE RESOLUTION

-61, rue Taitbout - 75436 Paris Cedex, 9, France +33 (0)1 49 95 40 00
+AUTORITE DE CONTROLE PRUDENTIEL ET DE RESOLUTION 4 Place de Budapest - 75436 Paris Cedex, 9, France +33 (0)1 49 95 40 00